nikosuenderhauf/nikosuenderhauf.github.io/_pages/workWithMe.md

 ### PhD Students

 You want to do a PhD in robotics?
 Great!
-If you are interested in the topics listed below, please contact me via email and include:
+If you are interested in the topics listed below, please refer to the [QUT Centre for Robotics website for PhD applicants](https://research.qut.edu.au/qcr/engagement/study-with-us/).

+You can contact me via email and include:
  * your CV
  * academic transcript
  * a one page description of your research interests.